Emyrk/LendingBot/deployment/README.md

 ## Nginx

 We have an Nginx proxy that handles the SSL and http --> https redirect.
 Revel serves on port 9000, and Nginx redirects port 80 to 443, then 443 to 9000
+Steve and jesse must go over conf.go for the REVEL to make sure all settings are correct for PROD!!!!!!!!
+IMPORTANT

 Nginx `/etc/nginx/sites-available/default`